quantmind/pulsar/docs/source/design.rst

 Design
 =====================

-Pulsar is a concurrent framework for python.
+Pulsar is an asynchronous concurrent framework for python.
 It implements a double layer of components for building a vast array of parallel and asynchronous applications.

-* The first layer is based on the building block of pulsar library, the :class:`Actor` class.
+* The first layer is based on the building blocks of pulsar library, the :class:`Actor` class for concurrency and the the :class:`Deferred` class for handling asynchronous events.
-* The second layer is the based on the :class:`Application` which is built on top of the :class:`Actor` model.
+* The second layer is the based on the :class:`Application` class.

 Server Model